ameyrupji-local/ameyrupji.local-helm/README.md

 Run the following command on the terminal to initialize Helm: `helm init` and install Tiller.

 This should install and start up tiller pod.
-To view if the pod is running run the following command: `get pods --namespace kube-system`
+To view if the pod is running run the following command: `kubectl get pods --namespace kube-system`

 ![terminal helm init](images/terminal-helm-init.png)